mbabynames search ✿

 Arden Belle

-Arden, meaning "noble and strong", pairs with Belle, meaning "beautiful".
+Arden, meaning "great forest", pairs with Belle, meaning "beautiful".
 The meanings point in complementary directions.
 Arden ends on a nasal sound.
 Belle's opening B avoids any muddiness.

 Arden Mae

-The meaning of Arden is "noble and strong"; Mae is "pearl".
+The meaning of Arden is "great forest"; Mae is "pearl".
 There is a natural balance between the two.
 Mae (1 syllable) provides a firm close after the longer Arden.

 Arden Joy